ilent2/ot-cpp-fdtd/README.md

 The original code was completed by Isaac Lenton as part of his honours year project (supervised by Alexander Stilgoe and Timo Nieminen).
-This version was released by Isaac Lenton as part of his PhD (suppervised by Timo Nieminen, Alexander Stilgoe and Halina Rubinsztein-Dunlop) with the support of the Australian Government Research Training Program (RTP) scholarship.
+This pre-release version was made available by Isaac Lenton as part of his PhD (suppervised by Timo Nieminen, Alexander Stilgoe and Halina Rubinsztein-Dunlop) with the support of the Australian Government Research Training Program (RTP) scholarship.